-- Close the ground, turns should be gentle and well coordinated using the rudder. - Stay above 500ft until on final approach to the runway - Approach the runway at approximately 70 knots.
+- Close to the ground, turns should be gentle and well coordinated using the rudder. - Stay above 500ft until on final approach to the runway - Approach the runway at approximately 70 knots. - Touch down on the two main wheels at 55kts. - Let the nosewheel touch down at 40kts.